Desertification: Regional Comparison

+Horn of Africa

+In the Horn of Africa, desertification manifests as a systemic collapse of pastoral ecosystems driven by sequential, severe drought cycles.
+The vulnerability of the region's semi-arid rangelands was highlighted by the acute failure of successive rainy seasons between 2023 and 2025, which decimated vegetation cover and accelerated topsoil desiccation across Somalia, eastern Kenya, and southern Ethiopia.
+Following the complete failure of the late 2025 rains, Somalia declared a national drought emergency, with land degradation and loss of livestock water sources displacing over 185,000 pastoralists in late 2025 and early 2026.

+The conversion of productive grasslands into desert-like terrains in East Africa is exacerbated by localized deforestation for charcoal production and the fragmentation of traditional nomadic migratory routes, which traps large herds on fragile pastures.
+In response to widespread soil loss, regional governments have shifted toward climate-resilient budgeting; for instance, Kenya's national environmental initiatives focus specifically on the rehabilitation of over-exploited rangeland environments to mitigate persistent soil degradation and prevent macro-economic food insecurity.

 Gobi Desert and Mongolia

 Another major area that is being impacted by desertification is the Gobi Desert located in Northern China and Southern Mongolia.
 The Gobi Desert is the fastest expanding desert on Earth, as it transforms over 3600 km2 of grassland into wasteland annually.
 Although the Gobi Desert itself is still a distance away from Beijing, reports from field studies state there are large sand dunes forming only 70 km (43.5 mi) outside the city.

 In Mongolia, around 90% of grassland is considered vulnerable to desertification by the UN.
 An estimated 13% of desertification in Mongolia is caused by natural factors; the rest is due to human influence particularly overgrazing and increased erosion of soils in cultivated areas.
 During the period 1940 to 2015, the mean air temperature increased by 2.24 °C. The warmest ten-year period was during the latest decade to 2021.
 Precipitation has decreased by 7% over this period resulting in increased arid conditions throughout Mongolia.
 The Gobi desert continues to expand northward, with over 70% of Mongolia's land degraded through overgrazing, deforestation, and climate change.
 In addition, the Mongolia government has listed forest fires, blights, unsustainable forestry and mining activities as leading causes of desertification in the country.
 The transition from sheep to goat farming in order to meet export demands for cashmere wool has caused degradation of grazing lands.
 Compared to sheep, goats do more damage to grazing lands by eating roots and flowers.

 To mitigate the financial impact of desertification in Inner Mongolia, Bai Jingying teaches women how to do traditional embroidery, which they then sell to provide additional income.